stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Signals

 Signals should be created next that capture the expected outcomes of the misuse case.
 The [`ThreatImpactSignal`](./stereotypes.md#threatimpactsignal) stereotype should be used for the undesirable outcomes which the threat actor is trying to achieve.
-While these can be expressed using the Confidentiality, Integrity and Availability triad, they do not have to be expressed like this.
+While these can be expressed using the Confidentiality, Integrity and Availability triad, they do not have to be expressed like this and can be specific outcomes against specific functions or information assets.
 The [`ThreatDetectionSignal`](./stereotypes.md#threatdetectionsignal) stereotype should be used to create the detection outcomes which represent the system detecting the threat actor.
+The [`PostureImpactSignal`](./stereotypes.md#postureimpactsignal) stereotype should be used when the outcome is a reduction in security posture, rather than an impact in its own right - examples might be a loss of redundant functionality and/or the introduction of a design flaw.

 https://user-images.githubusercontent.com/7237737/179894602-a06bb366-dccd-4b64-b699-6d282032b7d4.mp4